containers/podman-compose/CONTRIBUTING.md

 # Contributing to podman-compose

 ## Who can contribute?

 - Users that found a bug
-- Users that wants to propose new functionalities or enhancements
+- Users that want to propose new functionalities or enhancements
 - Users that want to help other users to troubleshoot their environments
 - Developers that want to fix bugs
 - Developers that want to implement new functionalities or enhancements

 ## Branches

-Please request your PR to be merged into the `devel` branch.
+Please request your pull request to be merged into the `devel` branch.
 Changes to the `stable` branch are managed by the repository maintainers.

 ## Development environment setup

 Note: Some steps are OPTIONAL but all are RECOMMENDED.

-1. Fork the project repo and clone it
+1. Fork the project repository and clone it
 ```shell
 $ git clone https://github.com/USERNAME/podman-compose.git
 $ cd podman-compose
 ```
-1. (OPTIONAL) Create a python virtual environment.
+1. (OPTIONAL) Create a Python virtual environment.
 Example using [virtualenv wrapper](https://virtualenvwrapper.readthedocs.io/en/latest/):
 ```shell
 mkvirtualenv podman-compose
 ```
 2. Install the project runtime and development requirements
 ```shell
 $ pip install '.[devel]'
 ```